RyanMarcus/EdgarAllanPoetry/README.md

 2. Poems generated using a Markov Chain on the same corpus
 3. Poems generated using a Long Short Term Memory Recurrent Neural Network (lstm rnn) with TensorFlow and Keras on the corpus.

-## Challenges we ran into

-- Training a RNN
-- Developing a corpus of large enough size
-- Cleaning the corpus

-## Accomplishments that we're proud of

-- It works!

-## What we learned

-- TensorFlow
-- Keras
-- Indicio

 ## What's next for EdgarAllanPoetry